Guidance for applicants

 What is the Grand Plan fund for?

-Any kind of creative project by a person of colour, aged over 18, living in the UK - for which £1,000 would make a huge difference.
+Any kind of creative project by a person of colour, aged over 18, living in the UK, for which £1,000 would make a huge difference.
 This fund is for the creative itches that won’t get scratched otherwise.

 It can cover the cost of equipment, courses, your time, materials, travel, and whatever your project needs.
 However, we won’t part-fund projects where £1,000 doesn’t cover the majority of the cost.
 We are also unlikely to fund projects where company running costs, marketing, or university projects make up a large proportion of the budget.
 This is because we want Grand Plan to support wild and wonderful creativity and culture, rather than already profitable companies.